ecresp1el/organoid-roi-tool/README.md

 ### Plotting ROI Growth

-Run the plotting helper to generate consistent box-plot summaries (area + fluorescence, raw + fold-change) with the shared minimal style:
+Run the plotting helper to generate consistent box-plot summaries (area + fluorescence, raw + fold-change) and ROI-only image panels with the shared minimal style:

 ```
 python -m dcxspot_play.plot_growth --prefix exp1 --div-start 11
 ```

 The script reads `<project-root>/roi_measurements.csv` by default (using `dcxspot_config.json`) and writes outputs to `<project-root>/plots/`.
 Each run emits PNG/PDF/SVG triplets for area, area fold-change, total mCherry intensity, total mCherry fold-change, area-normalised (per-pixel) intensity, and the corresponding fold-change.
 Intensities are measured inside each ROI on the matching fluorescence images; fold-change normalises to the first time-point per well.
-It also builds per-well image panels (top row: brightfield ROI, middle row: raw mCherry with absolute intensity colorbar, bottom row: ROI-scaled mCherry with a 0–1 colorbar) so you can visually track each organoid over time in a single figure.
+It also builds per-well image panels cropped to the ROI (row 1: brightfield + outline, row 2: raw mCherry with a shared absolute colorbar, row 3: ROI-normalised mCherry with a shared 0–1 colorbar) so you can visually track each organoid over time in a single figure.
 Set `div_start` in `dcxspot_config.json` (or pass `--div-start`) so day_00 maps to the DIV value you expect (e.g., DIV11).
 Use `--prefix` to label different experiments; override `--output-dir` only when you intentionally want a different destination.

 ---